Available with Spatial Analyst license.

 Tools that work on zone attributes.

 Zonal Statistics as Table

-Tool that determines the area of classes within zones.
+Tools that determine the area of classes within zones.

-Tool that determines the frequency distribution of values of one input raster within zones of another.
+Tools that determine the frequency distribution of values of one input raster within zones of another.

 Calculates cross-tabulated areas between two datasets and outputs a table.